RoboManipal-9-0/Libraries/.github/CONTRIBUTING.md

 - Git [documentation](https://git-scm.com/docs) and [cheatsheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)

 # Testing
 All the libraries on the `master` branch are tested on the Arduino IDE by RoboManipal group.
 You can also test them personally, send us a proof of work and your library too will be on the master branch.

 ## Minimum requirements
 - Documentation for all the libraries is mandatory, all the libraries must have a `README.md` file.
-- All developers are suggested to read the [README](../README.md) file.
+- All developers must read the [README](../README.md) file for this repository.
 - It's suggested that you use appropriate naming conventions for all your identifiers.